twilio-labs/frontline-airtable-serverless-quickstart/README.md

-# Twilio Serverless Frontline Integration Service
+# Frontline Airtable Serverless Quickstart

 ![Twilio Frontline Integrations Service](https://user-images.githubusercontent.com/1418949/156482434-bda73f12-b1c1-4876-9177-0367751f6ff5.png)

-This repository implements a Twilio Frontline integration service using Twilio Serverless with Airtable as the contact databse.
+This repository implements a Twilio Frontline integration service using Twilio Serverless with Airtable as the contact database.
+It implements a few features:

+- 📇 Display a contact list in Frontline from a list of Airtable Contacts
+- 🔀 Route inbound conversations in Frontline based on Airtable record ownership
+- 📓 Define message templates in Airtable
+- 🔐 Okta SSO setup script for easy SSO integration

 > :warning: **Not an official Twilio Project**: this software is not owned or maintained by Twilio.
 There is no Twilio support SLA for this integration.